 Teachers’ units are responsible for making sure their staff have the necessary equipment.
 Guest lecturers should contact their sections.

 This equipment is designed for recording lectures but not for streaming.
 We are installing recording equipment in more lecture halls and hope that soon all suitable halls will have effective, reliable systems.

 Exercises, lab sessions and projects

-Exercise sessions will be held exclusively online starting on Monday, 2 November, and until the end of the semester.
+Exercise sessions will be held exclusively online starting on Monday, 2 November, and through the end of the spring 2021 semester.